-- Vision: be able to read and interpret charts, graphs, and labels; read and interpret instrument panels and printouts; discriminate colors, hue, shading or intensity and clarity; read microscopic material and record results.
+- Vision: be able to read and interpret charts, graphs, and labels; read and interpret instrument panels and printouts; students must be able to discriminate colors, hues and color intensity; read microscopic material and record results.

 - Speech and Hearing: be able to communicate effectively and sensitively in order to assess non-verbal communication; adequately transmit information; follow verbal or written communication.

 - Motor Functions: possess all skills necessary to carry out diagnostic procedures; manipulate tools, instruments and equipment; perform phlebotomy safely and accurately; travel to a clinical site for clinical experience.

 - Behavioral Requirements: possess the emotional health required for full utilization of applicant’s intellectual abilities; be able to recognize emergency situations and take appropriate action.

 - Physical Requirements: be able to complete fine repetitive hand movements; twist and bend; handle flammable and infectious materials; handle hazardous chemicals and electrical equipment; lift 10 pounds; maintain prolonged sitting or standing positions; maintain concentration with distracting noises and close proximity to fellow workers; tolerate unpleasant odors; work in buildings either above or below ground level; work in an environment without windows; perform keyboarding.